John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        Polygon_Area_Results > Petrale AreaGroupsShare 11 Jan 2018.RData

 Each spawning area within the list has the areas points (AreasPts) from the VAST grid and the estimated polygon that surrounds that area (Boundary).
+Select figures are available for viewing in the 'Figues' folder.

 The code that plots these areas in various ways starts around line 406 of 'Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R'.
 For convenience, a snippet of code that plots those areas in a simple way is given below: